lvliang-intel/langchain/templates/gaudi-rag/README.md

 poetry run python ingest.py
 ```

-The script process and stores sections from the 2022 Intel Annual Report `data/Intel_AR_WR.pdf` into a Chroma database.
+The script process and stores sections from Edgar 10k filings data for Nike `nke-10k-2023.pdf` into a Chroma database.

 ## Usage